Charity Iftar Dastarkhwan Offers Free Food At Different Places - UrduPoint

 Local philanthropists were also hosting free 'iftar dastarkhwan' at different places including outside hospitals and bus stops of the city for poor people and labourers community to serve them free foods.

-Various Moques and markets committees were also arranging free iftar dastarkhwan during holy month of Ramadan.
+Various Mosques and markets committees were also arranging free iftar dastarkhwan during holy month of Ramadan.

 At Sitara market such an iftar dastarkhwan was being collectively arranged by the shopkeepers.